Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Combinatory logic and conservation and expressibility

 For Cardinal $\ctC{A}{B}{C}{}{}{}$, suppose that $C$ is a regular type and suppose we have the terms $\typd{P}{A\rightarrow B\rightarrow C}$ and $\typd{Q}{B}$ and $\typd{R}{A}$ of $\mltup$.
 Suppose the corresponding three bound variables of Cardinal $\ctC{A}{B}{C}{}{}{}$ are $\typd{x}{A\rightarrow B\rightarrow C}$ and $\typd{y}{B}$ and $\typd{z}{A}$.
 We respectively refer to these in the following discussion as the \emph{first}, \emph{second}, and \emph{third bound variables} of Cardinal (and we adopt similar conventions for the subsequent combinator terms).

 There are three cases to consider.

 If $A$ is a regular type and $B$ is a state type, then since the first and third bound variables are of regular type, we may change them by $\alpha$-conversion so that they do not appear free in $P$ or $R$; and they do not appear free in $\typd{Q}{B}$ since $B$ is of state type.
 Then $\typd{Q}{B}$ is free for $\typd{y}{B}$ in $\lbd{z}{A}{xzy}$.
-Further, recall that the first bound variable does not appear free in $Q$.
+Further, the first bound variable does not appear free in $\typd{Q}{B}$ since $B$ is of state type.
 This gives us the first step in the following, which is a $\beta$-reduction of distance~$1$:

 The second $\beta$-reduction follows by disjointness: the third bound variable does not appear free in $P$ by the previous $\alpha$-conversion; and $\typd{Q}{B}$ does not contain any bound variables since $B$ is of state type .
 The third $\beta$-reduction follows since the displayed free occurrence of $\typd{z}{A}$ is the only free occurrence in $PzQ$, since by previous $\alpha$-conversion it does not appear free in $P$, and since $\typd{Q}{B}$ is of state type $B$.